rcrowther/cppToScala/README.rst

 ...and the tree code will surround namespaced objects with commented namespace marks (while dropping inline namespacing - see down a bit).
 This can be erratic in formatting, and making a C++ converter write C++ code is a joke.
 The author must like jokes (however, this option is default and useful, especially on `.cpp` files collecting namespaced functions/methods).

 Methods
 ---------
 Basic templates are sometimes recognised.
 The parser will heave through attributes parameters and body declarations.
 It will fail on the unusual, though.

 Most attributes are dropped.
 Recognised templating becomes generic.
 Types are switched to tail positioning and rewritten.

 Fields
 -------
 Or the many names C++ calls them.
-These are slashed from anything after them, e.g. assiging expressions, prefixed with 'var' and the types converted.
+These are slashed from anything after them, e.g. assigning expressions, prefixed with 'var' and the types converted.

 Type conversion
 ------------------
 If the parser succeeds on code in method or field declarations, the converter must convert C++ types to Java types.
 Most types dumb-translate --- `double` becomes `Double`.

 But `char` is commented - it may be a byte or ASCII.
 In combined declarations such as `long long int`, if more than one reference is made to `long`, then the converter writes a `Long`, otherwise `Int`.
-Crude, but so is oil.
+Crude - but so is oil.

 Code block contents
 --------------------
 Parsing gets looser inside blocks.
 Within method code, it's uninvolved, making no effort to parse expressions at all.